waz4bb/pygflib/README.md

 Dependencies
 ------------

-PyGFapi requires `requests` and `lxml`
+PyGFapi requires `requests` the request module
-To install them manually use:
+To install it manually use:

+    pip install requests

+Optionally, for automatic apikey gathering `lxml` is required:

-    pip install requests lxml
+    pip install lxml

 Installation